NethServer/docs/administrator-manual/en/disaster_recovery.rst

   8. Restore data backup executing on the console ::

       restore-data -b <name>

+     where ``name`` is the name of the data backup you want to restore from.

 Please note that the disaster recovery should be always performed from a local media (eg. NFS or USB) to speed up the process.